-The Tally Ho Activity Centre is designated as a Major Activity Centre (MAC) in the State government strategy, Plan Melbourne 2017-2050.
-Tally Ho is a key eastern suburbs office park and technology hub and provides approximately 3,500 – 3,700 jobs.
-It is also conveniently located to public transport services.
-Council actively supports maintaining and enhancing the economic role and function of Tally Ho by encouraging businesses and services that create jobs.
+The Tally Ho Activity Centre is designated as a Major Activity Centre (MAC) in Plan Melbourne 2017-2050.
+Tally Ho is a key eastern suburbs office park and technology hub and provides approximately 3,750 jobs.
+The Melbourne Industrial and Commercial Land Use Plan 2020 reinforces this role, stating that the Tally Ho MAC is a regional employment node with substantial office space.
+It is also located close to tram and bus services.
+Council actively supports maintaining and enhancing the economic role and function of Tally Ho.

-The surrounding area also features a number of key sites that will be developed in the future and will play a vital role in maximising the investment in Tally Ho to strengthen the activity centre’s economic role in the region and to broaden the mix of land uses.
-The government’s long term vision and objectives for activity centres are set out in Plan Melbourne.
+The MAC and surrounding area also feature several key sites that will be developed.
+These sites play a vital role in maximising the investment in Tally Ho to strengthen the activity centre’s economic role in the region and to broaden the mix of land uses.

 Tally Ho - Urban Design Framework

 In 2007 Council adopted the Tally Ho Urban Design Framework (UDF) to guide change within the MAC.
 The UDF includes broad development principles for the whole area, as well as specific design guidelines for some of the major sites that are ready for redevelopment.
 The Tally Ho Urban Design and Landscape Guidelines 2013 ( PDF 9.01MB) (the Guidelines) were subsequently adopted in October in 2015.